CarlHaze/React-Node-MongoApp/README.md

 ## Client Side JavaScript
 this is for clicking on entity so that we can edit values of them from the website

+## React Install info
+Installed a bunch of packages to help with conversions and utalisation of react
+    npm install react react-dom @babel/core @babel/preset-react babel-loader webpack webpack-cli webpack-node-externals npm-run-all webpack is the important part here it will bundle up the JSX convert it into regular JavaScript that web browser will understand need to create a file in the root for webpack to work and so we can tell it what to do webpack.config.js